Skip to content

 • Step 4: Utilize provided FHIR Tooling or Libraries

-• FHIR Tooling: Use g3t utilities meta to_tabular, from_tabular and associated libraries to support data conversion and validation.
+• FHIR Tooling: Use g3t meta dataframe and associated libraries to support data conversion and validation.

 • Step 5: Import into FHIR-Compatible System